snoozeweb/snooze/doc/04_Inputs.md

 snooze alert "timestamp=$(date -Is)" host=myhost01 severity=err custom_field=custom_system "message=Alert on custom system"
 ```

-Spaces can be escaped in standard bash, what matters is that the field and value are separated by a `=`.
+Spaces can be escaped in standard bash, what matters is that fields and values should be separated by a `=`.
 The character `=` is not supported in the field name, but is supported in the value.

 The example will result in the following record: